I’ve started a new long-term project.

 The photograph was presented intentionally out of context.
 Playing directly into the stereotype of what our society thinks mental illness “looks like.”
 It took less than 24 hours for that media organization to present Robin Williams as a tortured soul rather than the comedic genius and brilliant dramatic actor he actually was.

 I visualize this project as a testament to those who have chosen to step out of the shadows to tell their story.
 A portrait series of advocates doing their part to dispel the myths, stereotypes and stigma associated with some of life’s most difficult personal challenges.

 Thank you Lyndon Penner for being the first.
 Without your participation this project would not have seen the light of day.

-If you have a story to tell, live in the Calgary area and would like to participate in this project, please don’t hesitate to get in touch with me.
-Simply leave a comment below or use the Contact form above.
+If you have a story to tell, live in the Calgary area and would like to participate in this project, please don’t hesitate to post a comment.
+I will get back to you within 48 hours.

 Silver gelatin print

 Hasselblad 80mm f2.8 lens